 Samick Sage Takedown Recurve Bow

 Known for designing some of the highest quality bows and bow related products, Samick Sage is a favorite of ours when it comes to the best recurve bows for the money on the market.
-The 62” bow includes a B-50 bowstring and arrow rest along with a pre-installed brass brushings that can be upgraded for a brass plunger, stabilizer, sight, and quiver.
+The 62” bow includes a B-50 bowstring and arrow rest along with a pre-installed brass brushing that can be upgraded to a brass plunger, stabilizer, sight, and quiver.

 Fantastic for the beginner because it’s relatively inexpensive the design as well is perfect for those new to the sport and are working to build their stance and develop the basics of shooting.
 Retailing somewhere around the $150 mark, the bow will further retain its value because of the removable limbs that be sorted out as the shooter becomes more experience and/or stronger.